StevenLooman/mco/README.md

 MCO
 ===

-The Mars Climate Orbiter (MCO) lost communication due to a conversion error from force in pounds to Newton.
-Resulting, an erroneous trajectory was computed using this incorrect data.
+The software of the Mars Climate Orbiter (MCO) performed an incorrect calculation due to a conversion error between force in pounds and newton.
+Resulting, an erroneous trajectory was computed using this incorrect data and communication with the MCO was lost.

-The MCO library provides a means to correctly keep track of measured data without worrying about using measurements with different units.
+The MCO library provides a means to correctly keep track of measured data and conversion between data types without worrying about using different types/units.

 MCO is loosely based on [JSR-275][1].
 Concepts have been re-used from this library.